 Since the conservatory is located on the grounds of the Niagara Parks Botanical Gardens, which are free to enter, it’s worth taking a look around before or after checking out the butterflies.
-The gardens are comprised of nearly 100 acres of landscaped gardens, including perennials, rhododendrons, azaleas, herb and vegetable gardens and a huge rose garden filled with well over 2000 roses.
+The gardens comprise nearly 100 acres of landscaped gardens, including perennials, rhododendrons, azaleas, herb and vegetable gardens and a huge rose garden filled with well over 2,000 roses.

 If you’re going to visit the butterfly conservatory, it’s a good idea to build in time to explore the Niagara Parks Botanical Gardens where the conservatory is located.
 In addition, since the conservatory is located so close to the Falls, there’s plenty to explore in the area.
 This of course includes Niagara Falls themselves, as well as Clifton Hill and its myriad attractions, Niagara Skywheel, Canada’s largest observation wheel; Niagara Speedway, North America’s largest elevated go-kart track; Bird Kingdom, the world’s largest free-flying indoor aviary; Great Canadian Midway, featuring over 300 games; and much more.